PieterVandromme/onefootball/README.md

 docker run -e PASSWORD=onefoot -p 8787:8787 onefootball
 ```

 You can now connect to http://localhost:8787/ where you'll be greeted by the Rstudio login page.
 Use `rstudio` as the username and `onefoot` as the password.
+The `data` and `analysis` folders will be included in the Docker/Rstudio image.